mbilal1111/TKTRdf/README.md

 ### 2. Transition-Chain Prediction

-A task-aligned benchmark where models predict the **next transition in a sequence**, evaluating:
+A task where models predict the **next transition in a sequence**, evaluating:

 - sequential reasoning
 - transition structure learning

 ---

 ## Results

-All experimental results are provided in:
+Results are stored in:

 ```
 results/